syncliteio/SyncLiteLoggerJava/README.md

 More specifically, it enables following scenarios for a wide range of database, data warehouse or a data lakes.

--Edge/Mobile/Desktop Applications: Build applications effortlessly with SyncLite's edge DB/logger (a lightweight JDBC wrapper over SQLite) and enable real-time transactional data consolidation from thousands of application instances into one or more destinations.

--IoT Applications: Effortlessly connect hundreds of MQTT brokers (IoT gateways) to one or more destinations.
+## Edge/Mobile/Desktop Applications:
+SyncLite's pioneering CDC replication framework for embedded databases, is designed to empower data-intensive edge, desktop, and mobile applications.
+It seamlessly integrates with embedded databases like SQLite, DuckDB, Apache Derby, H2, HyperSQL(HSQLDB), enabling transactional, real-time data replication and consolidation from them.
+SyncLite EdgeDB, aka SyncLite Logger, efficiently performs Change Data Capture (CDC) from numerous application instances built on top of embedded databases.
+The generated log files are synchronized with SyncLite Consolidator, which replicates and consolidates them into a diverse range of industry leading databases, data warehouses, and data lakes.

+## Streaming Applications:
+SyncLite facilitates development of large-scale data streaming applications through SyncLite Logger, which offers both a Kafka Producer API and SQL API.
+This allows for the ingestion of massive amounts of data and provides the capability to query the ingested data using the SQL API within applications.
+Together, SyncLite Logger and SyncLite Consolidator enable seamless last-mile data integration from thousands of streaming application instances into a diverse array of final data destinations, including all the industry leading databases, data warehouses, and data lakes.

+## Smart Database Replication/ETL Pipelines:
--Database Replication/ETL Pipelines: Set up replication, migration, or ETL pipelines from a diverse range of source databases and raw data files into one or more destinations.
+Set up replication, migration, or incremental ETL pipelines from a diverse range of source databases and raw data files into a diverse range of destinations.

+## IoT Applications:
+Effortlessly connect hundreds of MQTT brokers (IoT gateways) to one or more final data destinations.

+SyncLite continues to introduce new data integration options, expanding our range to offer hundreds of data pipeline options and countless data integration architecture possibilities.
+Supported systems include PostgreSQL, MySQL, SQLite, MongoDB, Apache Iceberg tables, DuckDB, Microsoft SQL Server, Oracle, IBM Db2, ClickHouse, Snowflake, Redshift, S3 Data Lake, etc.

 For more details, check out
 Website : https://www.synclite.io